 Lesher’s past professional associations and leadership roles therein are numerous.
 He was appointed to the Pennsylvania State Board of Accountancy as its Vice Chairman of the Board that operates as the licensing and governing bureau for all CPA’s and PA’s in the Commonwealth of Pennsylvania.
 He was an active member of the American Institute of CPA’s, Pennsylvania Institute of CPA’s, Lions and Rotary Clubs of Lancaster, Pennsylvania, he also served as a member of the Board of Directors of the Lancaster County Mental Health Association, and as an instructor at Elizabethtown College and Franklin and Marshall College.
 He was also actively affiliated with the Boy Scouts of America as an adult leader, a member of the Lamberton Lodge #476 Free and accepted masons, and the Delta Sigma Phi Social Fraternity.

 Since moving to Lewes, he has been likewise involved in many local organizations.
 In addition to serving on the Lewes BPW, he is the Treasurer of the Overfalls Foundation, a docent at the University of Delaware College of Earth, Ocean and Environment and serves as the treasurer of the Lewes Presbyterian Church.

 Robert J. Kennedy, III

-Assistant Treasurer, Lewes BPW Board Robert J. Kennedy, III was elected to the Board in May 2016.
+Secretary, Lewes BPW Board Robert J. Kennedy, III was elected to the Board in May 2016.